learn-academy-2022-alpha/week-6-assessment-mrcallenmatias/interview-questions.md

 5. As a developer, you are making an application to manage your to do list.
 Create 10 user stories that will help you get your application started.
 Read more about [user stories](https://www.atlassian.com/agile/project-management/user-stories).

-=> As a developer I can connect my files into my github account.
+=> As a user, I can see all my to do list on the home page => As a user, I can create a to do list by clicking create a to do list => As a user, I can see a form after clicking create => As a user, I can submit my to do list and show it at home page => As a user, I can update my to do list by clicking update on the home page => As a user, I can see a form to edit my to do list => As a user, I can update my selected to do list to a new list.
-=> As a developer I can run my files with ruby on rails => As a developer I can use posgreSql together with my ruby on rails => As a developer I can create a controller for my database.
+=> As a user, I can see the update to do list in my home page => As a user, I can delete my to do list
-=> As a developer I can create an List model in the database.
-The following information are assignments, date started, deadline.
-=> As a developer I can see all the lists in the database.
-=> As a developer I can update a list in the database.
-=> As a developer I can destroy a list in the database.
-=> As a developer I can create a new list in the database.
+=> As a user, I will be redirected to home page after creating, deleting and updating my to do list